 We’ve also been able to glam up some junk mail and turn them into interesting gift tags!

-Update as of October 15, 2015: We decided to join Cricut’s Affiliate program after owning our Cricut Explore Air for 7 months (we will now be including affiliate links on our posts, where marked).
+Update as of October 15, 2015: We decided to join Cricut’s Affiliate program after owning our Cricut Explore Air for 7 months.
 This means that we will be earning a small commission if you make a purchase after clicking on our affiliate links (all opinions are solely our own).
-Joining Cricut’s Affiliate Program (there’s our affiliate link if you also want to join) just shows that we have enjoyed using our Cricut Explore Air and can’t wait to have fun with our holiday projects in the coming weeks.
+Joining Cricut’s Affiliate Program just shows that we have enjoyed using our Cricut Explore Air and can’t wait to have fun with our holiday projects in the coming weeks.
 Stay tuned!

-While we cannot compare the Cricut Explore Air (affiliate link) with other brands since we have never owned any similar machines before, below are some features that have absolutely made our ownership quite enjoyable.
+While we cannot compare the Cricut Machine with other brands since we have never owned or used any similar machines before, below are some features that have absolutely made our ownership quite enjoyable.

 We’re happy to share our Cricut Explore Air review and observations after 3 months of ownership!